When technology and nature meet

 -

-catches them on a hygienic adhesive surface – without electric shock, splinters or odors ,
+catches them on a hygienic adhesive surface – without electric shock, shards, or odors,

 -

-A strategically placed LED UV device above doors, ventilation or wall surfaces can continuously reduce the number of insects.
+A strategically placed LED-UV device above doors, ventilation, or wall surfaces can continuously reduce insect presence.

 🪳 For crawling insects: